stefkal7/Weather-Data-on-Camera-Image/README.md

 # Weather-Data-on-Camera-Image
-Displays Weather Data from Weewx to ip  Camera image For users of weewx weather monitoring programm i create a python script that displays weather data to a camera image and send the image to ftp or dropbox and i run it on crontab every 2 minutes
+Displays Weather Data to a Camera image for users of weewx weather monitoring programm.
+I create a python script that displays weather data to a camera image and send the image to ftp or dropbox and i run it on crontab every 2 minutes
 # Install cumulus realtime
 https://github.com/weewx/weewx/wiki/crt
 # Install python pillow